What is Ontario Doing?

-- Has the potential to alter surrounding water chemistry, which may harm phytoplankton and other aquatic organisms.
+- Has the potential to alter surrounding water chemistry, which may harm phytoplankton and other important aquatic organisms.

 - Dense floating mats of water soldier can hinder recreational activities, such as boating, angling, and swimming.

 - Sharp serrated leaf edges can cut swimmers and individuals who handle water soldier plants.
-Caution should be taken whenever handling the plant.
+Caution should be taken if you come in contact with the plant.

-Since the water soldier populations in Ontario are the only known wild occurrences in North America, it is very important to prevent the plant’s introduction and spread to new locations.
-The Ministry of Natural Resources and Forestry, with support from partnering agencies including the Ontario Federation of Anglers and Hunters, Parks Canada, the Ministry of Natural Resources and Forestry, Ministry of Environment, Conservation and Parks, Trent University, Lower Trent Conservation authority are monitoring and tracking the spread of water soldier within Ontario waterbodies and undertaking a variety of control measures to prevent its spread to new locations.
+Since the water soldier populations in Ontario are the only known wild occurrences in North America, it is important to prevent the plant’s further introduction and spread to new locations.
+To prevent further spread, an inter-agency working group consisting of the Ontario Federation of Anglers and Hunters, Parks Canada, the Ministry of Natural Resources and Forestry, Ministry of Environment, Conservation and Parks, Trent University, Lower Trent Conservation authority are monitoring and tracking the spread of water soldier within Ontario waterbodies and undertaking a variety of control measures to prevent its spread.

 How to Identify Water Soldier

-Other identifying features and characteristics of this plant including the following:
+Identifying features and characteristics of this plant include the following:

 - It is a submerged aquatic plant, which becomes buoyant during the summer months.
 As the leaves mature, they become waterlogged and the plant sinks below the water’s surface.

-- Leaves are 40 cm long, sword-shaped, bright green, with sharp spines, and form a large rosette, or group of leaves arranged in a circle.
+- Leaves can reach up to 40 cm long, are sword-shaped, bright green, with sharp spines, and form a large ‘rosette’ or group of leaves arranged in a circle.

-- Roots can be, but are not always, attached to the mud at the bottom.
+- Roots can be lightly rooted, but are not always attached to the mud at the bottom.

-- Plants can be found growing in depths of up to 5 metres.
+- Plants can be found growing in depths of up to 5 m.

-- Mature water soldier plants produce offsets, which are similar to those produced by the household spider plant.
+- Mature water soldier plants produce offsets or clones, which are similar to those produced by the household spider plant.